shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Level 3 Subclass Features

-### Mana Wellspring
+### Raw Power

 You have more raw power than other Reality Benders.
-You gain an additional +2 MP per level.

-### Spell Warp Study
+Mana Wellspring: Whenever you level up, you gain an additional +2 MP.

-You learn more ways to manipulate your spells.
-You learn 2 additional Bond Affinity options when you get this feature.
-Whenever a level up lets you learn a Bond Affinity option, you learn 1 additional Bond Affinity option.
+Affinity Fluent: You learn 2 additional Bond Affinity options.

-You learn the following Bond Affinity option:
+Trick Taking: Whenever you level up, you may increase the Bending Trick level of 1 additional spell.

--   Errata’d: 0 MP.
-You spend any amount of additional MP to cross out 1 word in the spell’s description per 1 additional MP spent this way.
+### Studious (Flavor Feature)

-This is subject to DM’s approval, of course.
+You understand the ins and outs of magic.
+You gain ADV on Arcana and Insight checks made to identify magical effects.
+You gain ADV on your checks to learn spells from magical effects you’ve identified.

 ### Level 6 Subclass Features